Hinstock: Facilities

+Recent history

 Victorian hymn-writer and hymnologist John Ellerton was parish Rector of Hinstock from 1872 to 1876.

 The village hall was built as a memorial after World War I, as was a wheel cross monument which stands at a junction in the village.

-Near the village is a very small nature reserve, Quarry Wood, which is managed by the Shropshire Wildlife Trust.

 From 1941 to 1947 there was a co-located Royal Air Force and Royal Navy Fleet Air Arm training station called RNAS Hinstock (HMS Godwit), which specialised in instrument and blind landing technologies.
+The mansion Hinstock Hall, 1.75 miles (2.82km) east of the airfield, was commandeered as the station's officers' quarters.
 A Royal Navy officer and seaman from the base are buried in Hinstock Church's burial ground.
+In 2005 the former control tower of the airfield was converted into private house.

 In 1983, David Williams, spotted the recently completed Pixley Lane Bridge over the new and not yet opened Hinstock bypass.
 Living locally he walked down and measured up and reckoned his Saab 91D Safir (Sapphire), a single-engined, light aircraft built in Holland would fit under the bridge.
-His dad stood on the bridge with a camera to capture his stunt on the day before it opened to traffic.
-His Dad was too quick with the shutter but a friend did get an ’80’s quality pic, to prove it happened.
+His father stood on the bridge with a camera to capture his stunt on the day before it opened to traffic but he was too quick with the shutter while a friend did get a 1980s quality picture, to prove it happened.